Stochasticity in Motion: An Information-Theoretic Approach to Trajectory Prediction: Method

 Above, $y_n^m$ represents the $n$-th sample from the $m$-th model, i.e., $y_n^m \sim p(y|x, \gW_m)$.
 In contrast, $y_n$ represents the $n$-th sample from the predictive distribution after integrating out the weights, i.e., $y_n \sim p(y|x, \mathcal{D})$.
 We visualize the sampling of $y_n$ in Fig. \ref{fig:method}.
 In essence, we first collect equally-sized sets of $N'$ samples from each distribution $p(y|x,\gW_m)$, such that $N=N'\cdot M$.
 Concatenating them generates $N$ samples from the distribution \text{$p(y|x, \mathcal{D})$}, as the weights $\gW_m$ are equally weighted.

 Our proposed approach formalized in Eq.~\ref{eq:decomposition}-~\ref{eq:final} assumes a generic form of the distribution $p(y|x,\gW_m)$.
 In practice, we use a continuous \ac{GMM} that is ubiquitous in trajectory prediction for \ac{AD}, see Sec.~\ref{subsec:related_work_motion_prediction}.
 Thus, we fit samples from a trajectory prediction model to a \ac{GMM}, or directly use the GMM if the predictor provides one.
-Details around the \ac{GMM} design choice can be found in App.~\ref{app:distribution}.
 In Fig.~\ref{fig:method}, we visualize \ac{GMM}s fitted to the predictions from $M{=}3$ ensemble components, as well as samples from each \ac{GMM} over a two-dimensional grid.